JuliaData/SplitApplyCombine.jl/README.md

 use `zip` and `product` iterables for more complex operations.
 The goal below will be to discuss functions which work well for general iterables *and* will be useful for a table that iterates rows.
-As a prototype to keep in mind for this work, I consider an `AbstractVector{<:NamedTuple}` to be a good model of a table/dataframe.
+As a prototype to keep in mind for this work, I consider an `AbstractVector{<:NamedTuple}` to be a good model of (strongly-typed) a table/dataframe.
 Specialized packages may provide convenient macro-based DSLs, a greater range of functions, and implementations that focus on things such as out-of-core or distributed computing, more flexible acceleration indexing, etc. Here I'm only considering the basic, bare-bones API that may be extended and built upon by other packages.